AbhilashUpadhyay/Weather-app/README.md

 # Weather-app
 A simple and user-friendly weather application which lets the users know the temperature of any location across the globe and also various parameters.
-This application has been built using HTML, CSS, JavaScript and weather API.
+This application has been built using HTML, CSS, JavaScript, Geolocation and weather API.

 Project link:[](https://strong-paprenjak-f388c7.netlify.app)